 This photo was taken in early days of winter 2010, it was to become an exceptionally cold 'arctic' season with up to two feet of snow in Prestbury.
-The fields at the end of Bollin Grove mark the boundary where unbroken countryside to Adlington and beyond meets the outskirts of Prestbury.
+I liked the way that the snow in the foreground facilitated this unconventional composition.

 Prestbury Priest's House May 2009

-Here is a more up-to-date photo of the Nat West bank building or former Jacobean Priest's House in the centre of Prestbury village.
+Here is a more up-to-date photo of the Nat West bank building or former Jacobean (or Tudor?)
+Priest's House in the centre of Prestbury village.
 The old paving and cobbling throughout Prestbury is a very attractive and notable feature.
 I think this is a good shot for illustrative purposes but not very happy with barrel distortion resulting from pointing a very wide angle lens upward.

 Hare Hill.
 June 2007